cynraw/Data_Analytics/README.md

 - DISTINCT - selects only the unique values ie in a gender column it will return make and female.
 (Like to reduce redundancy).
 - Syntax:
      - SELECT DISTINCT gender
+## WHERE statement in mysql
+- Used to filter rows of data in records.
+- Only returns the row that fulfil a certain condition.
+- Syntax:
+       - SELECT * FROM employee_salary WHERE first_name = 'Leslie';